ezgikarali4/ezgikarali4/ReadMe.md

 # 💫 About Me:
 - 🔭 I’m currently working on Front End projects.
-- 📙 I am currently studying Biomedical Engineering and Computer Programming.
+- 📙 I am studying Biomedical Engineering and Computer Programming.
 - 🌱 I have experience in HTML, CSS and Bootstrap; currently learning JavaScript, Java, Python, Tailwind CSS and React JS.
 - 💬 Ask me about my profile or projects on my repositories if I can make it better.
 - 📫 How to reach me: ezgi.karali505@gmail.com